KskAdch/TopologicalNumbers.jl/paper/paper.md

 # Statement of need
 `TopologicalNumbers.jl` is an open-source Julia package for computing various topological numbers.
-This package currently includes various methods for computing topological numbers.
+This package currently includes various methods for calculating topological numbers.
 The first is the Fukui-Hatsugai-Suzuki (FHS) method for computing first Chern numbers in two-dimensional solid-state systems [@Fukui2005Chern].
 First Chern numbers are obtained by integrating the Berry curvature, derived from the eigenstates of the Hamiltonian, in the Brillouin zone.
-The FHS method enables us to calculate the numbers efficiently by discretizing Berry curvature in the Brillouin zone.
+The FHS method enables us to compute the numbers efficiently by discretizing Berry curvature in the Brillouin zone.
 Based on the FHS method, several calculation methods have been proposed to compute various topological numbers.
 One is the method of second Chern number calculation in four-dimensional systems [@Mochol-Grzelak2018Efficient].
 $\mathbb{Z}_2$ numbers can also be calculated in two-dimensional systems with time-reversal symmetry [@Fukui2007Quantum;@Shiozaki2023discrete].